KohanMathers/PronounsPlugin/README.md

 ---

-### ❤️ Support Development
+### Support Development

 If you love this plugin and want to support continued development:
-- ⭐ Leave a review on SpigotMC
+- Leave a review on SpigotMC
-- 💬 Share with your server community
+- Share with your server community
-- ☕ Buy me a coffee (link)

 ---

-*Let's make Minecraft more inclusive, one chat message at a time.* 🏳️‍🌈
+*Let's make Minecraft more inclusive, one chat message at a time.*